 How to Use the DATEVALUE Function in Excel?

 DATEVALUE Function is very simple to use.
 Let us now see how to use the DATEVALUE function in Excel with the help of some examples.

 This example shows that we have two columns named Date Text and DateValue, Where Date Text only contains text with Month Day and Year.

 Now, let’s use the DATEVALUE function to convert the date text to the proper date format.
 Insert the function DATEVALUE by selecting the corresponding cells =DATEVALUE(A2)

-Once we hit the enter key, the following results will be displayed as follows: DATEVALUE return strings of serial numbers; to display in date format, we need to format the cells to date format.
+Once we hit the enter key, the following results will be displayed: DATEVALUE returns strings of serial numbers; to display in date format, we need to format the cells to date format.

-Here in the above screenshot, we can notice that we got #VALUE error; we can wonder that why we got this error because there will be several reasons like the date text argument will be a value in date format or the date text argument will be a value in number format or date settings might be set to MM/DD/YYYY format and it should not be in DD/MM/YYYY format.
+Here in the above screenshot, we can notice that we got a #VALUE error; we can wonder why we got this error because there will be several reasons like the date text argument will be a value in date format or the date text argument will be a value in number format or date settings might be set to MM/DD/YYYY format.
+It should not be in DD/MM/YYYY format.

-In order to overcome from this error value, we need to format the cells to date format.
+In order to overcome this error value, we need to format the cells to date format.

-Another option where we can avoid this #VALUE error is we can enter DATEVALUE by inserting the date within the quotation, i.e. =DATEVALUE (“03-Jan-2018”) as shown in the below screenshot.
+Another option where we can avoid this #VALUE error is can enter DATEVALUE by inserting the date within the quotation, i.e. =DATEVALUE (“03-Jan-2018”) as shown in the below screenshot.